 top command output

 There are four areas in the top command output, which are the Summary Area, Message/Prompt Line, Columns Header and Task Area.
 The first five lines make the Summary Area.
 The Summary Area gives the system status in a summarized form.
 The first line gives the command name, current system time, system uptime, number of current users and the load average for the last one minute, five minutes and fifteen minutes respectively.
 The next line gives a count of total number of processes in the system and also the state-wise count of these processes is also given.
 The next line gives CPU utilization between now and the time of last refresh.
-In the case of the above output, the breakup of CPU time as a percentage since last refresh is that 0.3% of CPU time has been spent in executing user processes that are not nice'd, 0.0% time has been spent in running the kernel and its processes, 0.0% time has been spent on user processes that have been nice'd, 99.2% of the time CPU(s) is/are idle, 0.1% of the time CPU(s) is/are waiting for I/O to complete, 0.0% of the time is spent in servicing hardware interrupts, 0.0% of the time is spent in servicing software interrupts, and, finally, 0.4% is the steal time which has been
+In the case of the above output, the breakup of CPU time as a percentage since last refresh is that 5.6% of CPU time has been spent in executing user processes that are not nice'd (us), 0.5% time has been spent in running the kernel and its processes (sy), 0.0% time has been spent on user processes that have been nice'd (ni), 93.8% of the time CPU(s) is/are idle (id), 0.2% of the time CPU(s) is/are waiting for I/O to complete (wa), 0.0% of the time is spent in servicing hardware interrupts (hi), 0.0% of the time is spent in servicing software interrupts (si), and, finally, 0.0% is the steal time which has been

-stolen from this virtual machine by the hypervisor for other tasks, like running another virtual machine.
+stolen from this virtual machine by the hypervisor for other tasks (st), like running another virtual machine.
 The next two lines give details about the memory usage in the system.
-In this case, the total physical memory is 1,705,192 kilobytes, out of which 812,548k is used and 892,644k is free.
-155,496k of memory is used for block I/O buffers (Buffers).
-In the next line under Swap, there is the important statistic at the end, Cached, which is 404,560k and is most of the Linux page cache.
+In this case, the total memory is 1,786,900 kilobytes, out of which 1,221,432k is used and 565,468k is free.
+45,132k of memory is used for block I/O buffers (Buffers).
+In the next line under Swap, there is the important statistic at the end, Cached, which is 659,152k and is most of the Linux page cache.
 (Page cache is Cached and SwapCached memories put together; SwapCache is not given in the above output).
-Since Cached and Buffers together shrink to cater to the dynamic memory demands from processes, the actual free memory is free memory reported plus Cached plus Buffers, which, in this case, is 1,452,700k.
-Also given in the last line is the total swap space, which, in this case, is 917500k.
-In this case, the swap memory has not been used at all and it is all free.
+Since Cached and Buffers together shrink to cater to the dynamic memory demands from processes, the actual free memory is free memory reported plus Cached plus Buffers, which, in this case, is 1,269,752k.
+Also given in the last line is the total swap space, which, in this case, is 1,512,444k. of this, the swap memory used is 117,296k and the rest, 1,395,148k is free.

 The next area is the Message/Prompt Line, which is a single line after the Summary Area.
 The cursor is normally at the beginning of this line, prompting entry of user sub-commands for top.
 The error messages are also displayed here.
 Next, is the Columns Header area, displaying column headings.
-After that, we have the Task Area, where the details of the processes are displayed, one process per line.
+After that, we have the Task Area.
+A task is a process or a thread.
+So in the task area, the details of the processes or threads are displayed, one per line.
+By default, the process details are displayed.
 The process details displayed are, the process id (PID), effective user name of the owner (USER), priority (PR), nice value (NI), total amount of virtual memory used (VIRT), resident size - the non-swapped physical memory used (RES), shared memory - memory that could potentially be shared (SHR), status (S), percentage of the CPU time (%CPU) used since the last refresh, physical memory used (%MEM) as a percentage of available physical memory, total CPU time (TIME+) used since the start given in the grainuality of hundredths of a second and the command (COMMAND) name.
 The process status values are running (R), sleeping (S), uninterruptible sleep (D), traced or stopped (T) and zombie (Z).
 Processes shown as running as actually

 ready to run, being on the run queue of the system.
 The processes are listed in the sort order %CPU descending.
 Then screen is refreshed every 3 seconds.